 Facebook is the master shape-changer.
 It boggles the mind.

 Your Sponsored Page

-So under this set of circumstances, let’s say you’ve sponsored your page in order to get it into the newsfeed.
+So under this set of circumstances, let’s say you’ve sponsored your page to get it into the news feed.

 Let’s say this person wants to lose weight and has been searching the web for weight loss products.
 They’ve been on Amazon looking at programs.
 They’ve checked out the Weight Watchers website.